ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 ## Brief Responses to questions raised in into the (void):
 ### Reading questions in 3.2
-- Why is bit-banging impractical on your laptop, despite it having a much faster processor than the RP2040? <br>
+-Why is bit-banging impractical on your laptop, despite it having a much faster processor than the RP2040? <br>
 With the Moores law increase that we have seen, processors have scaled up to such an extent that a lot of processes run concurrently behind the scenes.This makes using hard resets like interrupts impractical.
 Smaller processors like those in micro-controllers respond better to bit-banging because they have a lot lesser on their plate.
 Bit-banging on a higher level processor like a pc could break the flow and cause timing issues and race conditions.

 -What are some cases where directly using the GPIO might be a better choice than using the PIO hardware?<br>